 The second section of numbers in the RTN is also made up of four digits and reveals the exact financial institution that the number belongs to, such as DCU, TD Bank or Chase.
 Lastly, each routing number contains a ninth digit that is used as a “check digit.”
 Its sole purpose is to validate the number and prevent fraud.

 It’s surprisingly easy to complete a routing number lookup.
-You can spot your DCU routing number in seconds by:
+You can find your DCU routing number in seconds by:

-- Visiting the company website.
-Scroll to the bottom of the homepage and you’ll find the ABA number listed on the right-hand side of the page.
+- Visiting the company website: Scroll to the bottom of the homepage and you’ll find the ABA number listed on the top of the page.

-- Calling the Information Center.
-Dial 800-328-8797 between the hours of 8 a.m. and 9 p.m. every Monday through Friday or 9 a.m. to 3 p.m.
-ET on Saturdays, and one of the information specialists will relay the routing number to you.
+- Calling the Information Center: Dial 800-328-8797 and one of the information specialists will relay the routing number to you.